-Table 22.
+Table 38.
 System board jumper settings

 Jumper Setting Description PWRD_EN 2 4 6 (default) The BIOS password feature is enabled.
-The BIOS password feature is disabled.
+2 4 6 The BIOS password feature is disabled.
 The BIOS password is now disabled and you are not allowed to set a new password.
-NVRAM_CLR (effault) The BIOS configuration settings are retained at system boot.
-The BIOS configuration settings are cleared at system boot.
+NVRAM_CLR 1 3 5 (default) The BIOS configuration settings are retained at system boot.
+1 3 5 The BIOS configuration settings are cleared at system boot.

-CAUTION: Be careful when changing the BIOS settings.
+CAUTION: You should be cautious when changing the BIOS settings.
 The BIOS interface is designed for advanced users.
-Any change in the setting could prevent your system from starting correctly and you might have potential loss of data.
+Any changes in the setting might prevent your system from starting correctly and may even result in data loss.